Call for Papers Agreement and Disclosure Policy

 If your presentation is accepted, the information you provide will be disclosed on a webpage.
 People who wish to view the disclosures will click through to the page from the Convention scheduling Web tool, which includes descriptions of all of the sessions.
 Note that for financial relationships, dollar amounts are not disclosed.

 In addition, you will be expected to disclose relevant relationships on-site at the time of your presentation, either verbally or visually (view sample disclosure slides).
-We will provide guidelines for on-site disclosures after acceptance.
+We will provide additional guidelines for on-site disclosures after acceptance.

 Examples of relevant and disclosable financial relationships may include: